Who is choosing you during interview?

 At the interview you may be interviewed by one interviewer or many, by someone from Human Resources, hiring managers and potential supervisors.
 An interview can be one-on-one or a group interview with several interviewers, in some cases even including other candidates interviewing for the same job.

 As resumes play such a critical role in the hiring process, you need a good one.
-Resumes are typically one page, two at most, and you need cram a lot of important information into those pages, selling yourself as a candidate worthy of a job interview.
+Resumes are typically one page, two at most, and you have to cram a lot of important information into those pages, selling yourself as a candidate worthy of a job interview.